What is an Energy Performance Certificate?

 From April 2018, it became unlawful to let out a property which doesn’t meet a Minimum Energy Efficiency Standard (MEES).
 To meet this standard, rental properties must have an energy performance certificate (EPC) rating of E or above.

 Landlords who don’t comply with the new regulations could be fined up to £4,000.
-The new rules apply to nearly all domestic private rented sector properties in England and Wales.
+These rules apply to nearly all privately rented properties in England and Wales.
 If your property doesn’t meet the minimum standard of E or higher, you’ll need to take steps to improve its energy efficiency.
 These could include ensuring the property is properly insulated so that heat isn’t lost through walls or the roof, and adding new window or door seals.

 You can find full details of the Energy Efficiency Regulations here.

 What other information does the EPC show?As well as rating the property’s energy efficiency, the EPC will also show the estimated energy costs of the property over three years, broken down into lighting, heating and hot water costs.
 It also shows what your potential costs could be if you made the property more energy efficient.
 The certificate will give you a list of the top actions you can take to make your home more efficient, such as installing low energy lighting, or high heat retention storage heaters.

 In addition, it provides a summary of all the property’s energy performance related features, and how they rank on a scale of zero to five star in terms of energy efficiency.

 How to find out what your EPC rating isIf you’re not sure what the EPC rating on your property is, you can search the EPC register.
 If your property doesn’t have an EPC, you’ll need to appoint an accredited assessor to visit your property and produce a certificate.
 You can search for an assessor on the EPC register if you live in England, Wales or Northern Ireland.
 If you live in Scotland, you can search on the Scottish EPC register.